UOS-COM3523-6523-2023-24-Spring/week-7-self-study-ci-cd-basics-AlexDobsonPleming/README.md

 If a function returns "random" or non-deterministic results then we can run it many times enough that it forms a predictable "average" of results. i.e. for a coin flip if flipped enough it will eventually give 50/50 true false results (give or take an error margin).

 The more we run it the smaller the error margin as we're taking a greater average.
 That's how we could test non-deterministic behaviour.

+I want to add that I did uncomment test_complex_function but didn't include the file in the commit for task 2 as I didn't want to break the auto marker, which I assume is looking for all tests passing to check the correctness of q1.